 - Priority Registration: Student-athletes will not be provided priority registration and shall register with their cohort as assigned, with one exception.
 When practice facility space is at a premium, the college will institute priority registration for one rotating NCAA varsity athletic program for Spring semester.
-Implementation will be coordinated annually between the Office of the Registrar and the Athletic Department.
+Implementation will be coordinated annually between the Office of the Registrar, Student Success and the Athletic Department.
 Registration procedures will be communicated to the rotating players from the Office of Advising and the Office of the Registrar.
 Student-athletes on the designated team must adhere to all other registration policies and procedures, including required advising meetings and clearing all registration restrictions in advance of their priority registration.
 This will be extended only to rostered, eligible student-athletes in the designated program.

 Cabinet adopted February 2019

 Authentication of identity and registration for summer online courses

 Students will register for online summer school courses through Arches.
 Faculty teaching an online summer course will use Moodle as the learning platform.
 Students are required to authenticate their identity by logging in to Moodle by using their college-assigned username and password.
 Students are reminded they should never share their username and password.
 As a condition of continued enrollment, students have signed the Communication and Technology Acknowledgement form and have read the Honor Code and signed the Honor Pledge.